Probely/farcaster-onprem-agent/README.md

 design principles.
 All traffic is end-to-end encrypted between agents.
 Even inside Probely's "internal" networks.
-* The Agent has been hardened in several ways, from using memory-safe languages (e.g. Go and Rust) to modern, recommended, cryptographic algorithms.
+* The Agent has been hardened in several ways, from using memory-safe languages (e.g., Go and Rust) to modern, recommended cryptographic algorithms.
 * The Agent does not listen on any public Internet port, reducing its attack surface.

 **Simplicity**

 * We believe simplicity enables security.
-The Agent follows simple design decisions, and uses modern open-source standard components, such as [WireGuard](https://www.wireguard.com/).
+The Agent follows simple design decisions and uses modern open-source standard components, such as [WireGuard](https://www.wireguard.com/).
 * The Agent has minimal network requirements.
 Typical network requirements, such as public IP addresses and complex firewall rules, are unnecessary or minimized.